The literal quotes should accept more quote characters (aka more unicode characters)

 But now days there are so many more chars,

 so we need to clearly define which ones are allowed,

 in this case: which ones we newly accept as bracketing chars.

 I previously asked about chars from the unicode operators plane.

 I'd like to suggest that this should be a twofold process:

 - mark ranges of unicode as reserved for further use (aka exclude them from use as identifiers)

 - include chars explicitely as to be use as operators or bracketing chars

-Updated by matz (Yukihiro Matsumoto) over 5 years ago
+Updated by matz (Yukihiro Matsumoto) almost 6 years ago

 - Tracker changed from Bug to Feature